 Variables of the $\delta$ Scuti type (DSCT) are pulsating variables of spectral types A0-F5 with luminosity classes V to III displaying light amplitudes from 0.003 to 0.9 mag in $V$ band (usually several hundredths of a magnitude) and periods from 0.01 to 0.2 days.
 The shapes of the light curves, periods, and amplitudes usually vary greatly.
 Radial as well as nonradial pulsations are observed.
 The variability of some members of this type appears sporadically and sometimes completely ceases, this being a consequence of strong amplitude modulation with the lower value of the amplitude not exceeding 0.001 mag in some cases.
 The maximum of the surface layer expansion does not lag behind the maximum light for more than 0.1 periods.
 DSCT stars are representatives of the galactic disk and are phenomenologically close to the SX Phe variables.
 They pulsate in radial and nonradial $p$ (pressure, and possibly also $g$ -- gravity) modes.
 After white dwarfs, they are the second most abundant pulsating variables in our Galaxy.

 $\delta$ Sct type pulsators are driven by the so-called $\kappa$ mechanism.
 These stars pulsate mostly in low-radial-order pressure-mode with pulsation constants usually less than 0.03\,d.
 Seeds (1972) argued that about one third of 155 $\delta$ Sct stars are binary, but as of 1974, only two (AB Cas and Y Cam) were known in eclipsing binaries.
 Fitch (1976) suggested that high-amplitude DSCT are single, while the low-amplitude ones probably have companions.
 However, probably due to difficulty in observing small-amplitude oscillations in comparison with large light variation caused by the eclipsing phenomenon, only nine $\delta$ Sct-type pulsating components in EB systems were reported as of 2001 (Rodr\'{\i}guez \& Breger 2001).
-Nevertheless, with high-precision CCD photometry, the number has been inspiringly increased largely to some 90 in recent years.
+Nevertheless, with high-precision CCD photometry and various surveys including the space missions {\it CoRoT} and {\it Kepler}, the number has been inspiringly increased largely to more than 90 in recent years.